nazo6/gitea-action-rerun/README.md

 - This action uses cookie because there is no api to trigger gitea action.
 This causes some risk.
-  - There is no scope for cookie.
+  - There is no scope for cookie or password.
 So, unexpected operation may be executed.
-  - Cookie may be expired.
+  - If you use cookie method, cookie may be expired.
 (This can be extended by settings `LOGIN_REMEMBER_DAYS` but do it at your own risk.)
   - If gitea changed specification, this action may not work.